-Seats which are not equipped with safety belts should not be occupied while vehicle is in motion.
+NOTE: Seats which are not equipped with safety belts should not be occupied while vehicle is in motion and will be labeled: "NOT FOR USE WHILE VEHICLE IS IN MOTION."

 Safety belts are adjusted in the following manner: To lengthen the belt, tip the buckle at right angles to the belt, as shown in Figure 3.
 Holding the buckle in this position permits the belt to slide through.
 Pull on the buckle until the desired length is obtained.
 To fasten the belts, make sure the belts are not twisted, then push the tongue end of one belt into the buckle of the mating belt.
 Be sure it goes in all the way and that it latches.
 Tighten by pulling the loose end of the belt while holding the buckle.
 Adjust the belt as low on the abdomen and as snug as comfort will allow for greatest safety.
 Never use a belt for more than one person at a time.